immersive-web/webxr-ar-module/explainer.md

 ### Beginning a VR session

-Clicking that button will attempt to initiate a [`VRSession`](https://w3c.github.io/webvr/#interface-vrsession), which manages input and output for the display.
-When creating a session with `VRDevice.requestSession` the capabilities that the returned session must have are passed in via a dictionary, exactly like the `supportsSession` call.
+Clicking that button will attempt to acquire a `VRSession` by callling `VRDisplay.requestSession`.
+This returns a promise that resolves to a `VRSession` upon success.
+When requesting a session the capabilities that the returned session must have are passed in via a dictionary, exactly like the `supportsSession` call.
 If `supportsSession` returned true for a given dictionary then calling `requestSession` with the same dictionary values should be reasonably expected to succeed, barring external factors (such as `requestSession` not being called in a user gesture for an exclusive session or another page currently having an exclusive session for the same device.)

 ```js
 function BeginVRSession(isExclusive) {